Contextual Linear Optimization with Partial Feedback: Theoretical Analysis

-\subsection{Byproduct: Fast Rates in the Full Feedback Setting with Misspecification}
+\subsubsection{Byproduct: Fast Rates for Full Feedback with Misspecification}

-Although our main theorem is stated for the bandit feedback setting, our regret analysis techniques can be easily adapted to the full feedback setting.
-The following theorem states a similar regret upper bound.
-To our best knowledge, this is the first result for CLO that shows a margin-dependent fast rate with potential policy misspecification in the full feedback setting.
+Taking $\Data = (X, Y)$, $\nuisance^*=\hat{\nuisance}=\emptyset$, $\theta(\Data;\nuisance) = Y$, and $K=1$, \cref{eq: general ierm} specializes to IERM in the full-feedback setting.
+In this case, since no nuisance function needs to be estimated, the nuisance estimation error term $\text{Rate}^{\textbf{N}}(n, \delta/2)$ is zero.
+This leads to the following corollary of \cref{thm: doubly robust fast rates}.
+To the best of our knowledge, this is the first CLO result that establishes a margin-dependent fast rate under potential policy misspecification in the full-feedback setting, which may be of independent interest.